CyberShadow/ae/utils/sd/README.md

     - the next context should be able to handle `T` accordingly (piecemeal using `handleArray` / `handleMap` etc., or optionally also in whole using `handleValue!T`)
     - the next context should not have `handleTypeHint!T` again for this `T`, as that may result in infinite recursion
 - `handleNumeric`
-  - represents a text string representing a number of unspecified size or precision, as it appears in the input
+  - represents a text string representing a number of unspecified size or precision, as it appears in the input (generally something that can be converted with `std.conv.to`)
+  - optional
+  - TODO, probably should be defined more explicitly - in any case, JSON/YAML syntax or a superset thereof
   - -> [Array context](#array-context)
 - `handleArray`
   - represents an array of non-specific values
+  - optional
   - -> [Array context](#array-context)
 - `handleMap`
   - represents a list of ordered pairs
+  - optional
   - keys are generally expected to be unique
   - -> [Map context](#map-context)

 Here is how some basic common types are communicated:

 - **strings**: You may notice that there is no `handleString`; strings are instead represented as arrays of characters. `handleSlice` is used to batch-process string spans (segmented by escape sequences and input buffer chunk boundaries) for efficiency.
 Because e.g. JSON has different syntax for strings than from other kinds of arrays, `handleTypeHint!T` is used to allow sources to announce beforehand that the written array will consist of characters, and thus emit a string literal instead of an array literal.
+- **numbers** are represented as their basic D type (`int` / `double`) if their binary size is known, or `handleNumeric` otherwise.
 - `true` / `false`: represented as `handleValue!bool`.
 - `null`: represented as `handleValue!(typeof(null))` `typeof(null)` is a distinct type in D with a single value (`null`).